VuGiaThinhTran/phoneme-activity-builder/README.md

 `.css` only — no `.js`, `.jsx`, or `.ts` files, per the lecturer's guidance that the frontend should be TSX/CSS only.

-## Before you submit

-- [ ] Replace the placeholder name/student number in `components/Footer.jsx` and `app/about/page.js`
-- [ ] Record your video walkthrough and embed/link it on the About page
-- [ ] Fill in the reference list below (minimum 5 sources, APA 7th) and cite them in the video
-- [ ] Run `rm -rf node_modules .next` before zipping for submission
-- [ ] Confirm the GitHub repo link is included with your submission

 ## Running locally